awesome-pro/neon-website/content/docs/guides/schema-diff-tutorial.md

    neon set-context --project-id empty-glade-66712572
    ```

-   You can find your project ID on the **Project settings** page in the Neon Console.
+   You can find your project ID on the **Project settings** page in the Unique Console.

    </Admonition>